jaredwelch1/NeuralNetPlayground/rnn/readme.md

 # To Do

-- Create a RNN structure in tensorflow
+- [x] Create a RNN structure in tensorflow
-- Create a way to train in batches and epochs
+- [x] Create a way to train in batches and epochs
+- [ ] Train a RNN on a dataset
-- Create way to save trained weights and reuse them
+- [ ] Create way to save trained weights and reuse them
-- Create a way to predict sequence of chars similar to RNN example for shakespeare
+- [ ] Create a way to predict sequence of chars similar to RNN example for shakespeare
-- Train and generate text from a few sources
+- [ ] Train and generate text from a few sources